The Best Way to Spend 3+ Days in Fiordland National Park and Te Anau

 Where to Stay to Best Experience FIordland National Park

 Te Anau is the best town to stay in to explore different parts of Fiordland National Park.
-Located right along the park, it has a number of hotels, RV parks, restaurants, and cafes, so it is great for a variety of different budgets.
+Considered the gateway to the park, it has a number of hotels, RV parks, restaurants, and cafes, so it is great for a variety of different budgets.
 A restaurant that you must visit is Redcliff Restaurant and Bar, arguably the best restaurant in Te Anau with delicious takes on local New Zealand cuisine.
 To ensure availability, make a reservation prior to visiting the town.

 The backyard of a house with a round wood table outside of Fiordland National Park